xiix0/scam/README.md

-You have a strong appeal for members of the opposite sex.
+Of course you have a purpose -- to find a purpose.